Ear Reshaping Plastic Surgery near Jackson, MS

 Our facial plastic surgeons and team of aesthetic professionals will combine their fine attention to detail and love for the artistry of facial sculpting to help you achieve your cosmetic goals.

 Who Is a Good Candidate for Ear Reshaping Surgery?

 Any surgical procedure performed on young children or teens comes with a set of challenges.
 Kids tend to be more active, and many play in sports or get rough on the playground, which can make them especially vulnerable to injury during a recovery following even a minor surgery.
 Before your child’s ear surgery, have a good conversation with them to make sure they understand they have to follow the post-op instructions their surgeon will give them.

-For both children and adults, good candidates for ear surgery will be:
+For both children and adults, good candidates for ear surgery will be individuals who are: